-a.
-What is the percentage of the minority group(s) population residing in the or the community nearest the proposed service area? e community %

-Identify the characteristics of the population of the project area by specific may be obtained from the most recent Census Data for the "applicant combehalf of" application for a project in an unincorporated area, use Census mmunity."
-If subm nitting an "on
+Identify the characteristics of the population of the project area by specific ethnic group.
+This information may be obtained from the most recent Census Data for the "applicant community."
+If submitting an "on behalf of" application for a project in an unincorporated area, use Census Data for the project's County.

 Racial Group Total Persons # of Hispanic / Latino Ethnicity

 White

 Black/African American

 Asian

 American Indian/Alaskan Native

 Native Hawaiian/Other Pacific Islander

 American Indian/Alaskan Native and White

 Asian and White

 Black/African American and White

 American Indian/Alaskan Native and Black/African American

 Other Individuals Reporting more than One Race

 of Female Headed Households

-With the exception of "Female Heads of Households", the above number equal the total number of persons to benefit from the project service area. b.
-What is the goal for the percentage of CDBG funded contracts to be aware minority contractors? ı. - %

-c.
-If the percentage goal in b is substantially less than the percentage of min please explain. norities residing in
+With the exception of "Female Heads of Households", the above nu equal the total number of persons to benefit from the project service b.
+What is the goal for the percentage of CDBG funded contracts to be minority contractors? c.
+If the percentage goal in b is substantially less than the percentage of please explain. e area. e awarded to % n the community,

 d.
-The applicant agrees to affirmatively further fair housing by posting Fair and by making HUD Fair Housing Complaint Forms available to the pul In addition, the unit of local government Already has a Fair Housing Resolution on file.
-(Indicate Number and If funded, will pass a Fair Housing Resolution. blic.)
+The applicant agrees to affirmatively further fair housing by posting and by making HUD Fair Housing Complaint Forms available to th In addition, the unit of local government Already has a Fair Housing Resolution on file.
+(Indicate Numbe I funded, will pass a Fair Housing Resolution. e public.)

-Signature of Chief Elected Official: Date
+Signature of Chief Elected Official: